DijendraKyada/NYC-Taxi-Analysis/README.md

                 dropoff_max_lat = dropoff_lat
 ```

 For graphing this min max points we can use use `matplotlib` library.
-I first took a screenshot of the map with the same boundary coordinates given above form this webside: `https://www.openstreetmap.org/export#map=5/51.500/-0.100`.
+I first took a screenshot of the map with the same boundary coordinates given above form this website:[OutStreetMap](https://www.openstreetmap.org/export#map=5/51.500/-0.100).
 And then plot using scatter.

 Visual Code:
 ```python